cgeoga/BesselK.jl/README.md

   level of derivative those local polynomials won't give accurate partial information.

+# Also consider: `Bessels.jl`

+This software package was written with the pretty specific goal of computing derivatives of Kᵥ(x) with respect to the order using `ForwardDiff.jl`.
+While it is in general a bit faster than AMOS, we give up a few digits of accuracy here and there in the interest of better and faster derivatives.
+If you just want the fastest possible Kᵥ(x), then you would probably be better off using [`Bessels.jl`](https://github.com/heltonmc/Bessels.jl).
+At the time of writing it only offers Kᵥ(x) for integer orders, but non-integer orders will be available soon enough I'm sure.
+While differentiability is on the roadmap, they more explicitly target writing the fastest possible base Kᵥ(x), and what they offer is seriously fast.

+There is and will be some cross-pollination between the two software projects, and at some point I expect to switch `adbesselk` to use `Bessels.besselk` where possible instead of `SpecialFunctions.besselk`.
+And  at some point if the order derivatives become available there might not be much reason to use this package instead of that one, although I think for the moment if you want to fit a Matern covariance function you probably need to be here.

+On the topic, the following methods are lifted directly from `Bessels.jl` so that we can go fast in the meantime:

+* Integer order `\nu` when `\nu isa AbstractFloat`.

 # Implementation details

 See the reference for an entire paper discussing the implementation.
 But in a